Syllabus for MS 127 - The Harmony of Sound and Light

 Therefore, class participation will be a significant factor in your grade, and each unexcused

 absence beyond the first will result in one letter grade deduction from your final grade in

 the class.
 Examples of reasons for excused absences include illness (with note from student

 health), family death, and religious holidays.
 Examples of unexcused absences include clinic

-trips, travel for sports, visits to grad schools, and airline travel for spring break.
+trips, travel for sports, visits to grad schools, and airline travel for fall break.

 Presentations cannot normally be made up.
 Other assignments will be penalized two letter grades